 - Surge Arrestors – Surge arrestors, also known as whole house surge protectors, are mounted at your electrical panel and provide another protection against voltage spikes, which occur from the outside.
 Because whole house surge protectors are mounted in the electrical panel, they protect all electrical circuits fed from that panel.

 - Surge Suppressors – Surge suppressors provide the second stage of an interior defense system.
 Most suppressors resemble power strips with outlets, and protect equipment that’s particularly sensitive to moderate power surges such as computers, TVs, phones, and audio/video systems.

 When shopping for surge suppressors, keep in mind that major qualitative differences exist.
 Generally speaking, you get what you pay for and finding out your suppressor didn’t work can be a very expensive lesson to learn.

 Also, keep in mind that if in fact you are hit by lightning, this may very well be considered “storm damage” and could be covered by your homeowners insurance policy.

-Probably the single most effective equipment to protect computers from damage from an electrical power outage is a battery backup.
-Known as an “uninterruptible power supply” or “UPS”, these small devices will not only protect your sensitive data from surges or spikes, they can also instantly restore power to your computer long enough to allow you to safely save your work and shut down the system.
-Battery backups are an essential part of your power failure plan.
+Probably the single most effective equipment to protect individual computers from damage caused by an electrical power outage or surge is a battery backup.
+Known as an “Smart Uninterruptible Power Supply” or “Smart UPS”, these small devices will not only protect your sensitive data from surges or spikes, they can also instantly restore power to your computer long enough to allow you to safely save your work and shut down the system.

 Protecting your home from power failures with a thorough power failure plan has become a necessity, due to today’s many power outages.
 But with a little preplanning, the inconvenience of losing electricity can be left at just that.